 Alongside my large scale landscapes and studio photographs of found objects, I make less formal work in the shape of a workbook.
 It’s a little bigger than A5 and consists of 6×7” film contact prints, 6 to 12 images to a page.
-The photographs are all taken around the small holding, Ffynnonofi, where I live and work in West Wales.
+The photographs are taken around a small holding, Ffynnonofi, where I live and work in West Wales.

 It was never conceived as a specific project or contemporary critique of the landscape, but more of a photo diary where I simply record colour, light, textures and the land that surrounds me.
 The 6×7” format allows me to shoot more freely than 10 x 8”, my preferred medium, and it’s become a useful reference for developing ideas and finding locations that I may want to return to.

 The North Pembrokeshire landscape has been familiar to me since I was a child.
 A place of thorny windswept native trees, dark hedgerows, thistle covered fields, gorse, and slate beaches.
 The soil here is poor and the species that survive the Atlantic winds (and the sheep) need to be tough rather than pretty.
 Most things don’t grow higher than a few metres.
-The farmland looks ragged and thankfully has been left behind by industrial-scale fields and Monsanto.
+The farmland is ragged and thankfully has been left behind by industrial-scale fields and Monsanto.
 Although monoculture farming such as sheep grazing and mega dairies are a huge threat to biodiversity and animal welfare.
 It was Pembrokeshire’s ‘strange darkness’ that appealed so much to Graham Sutherland back in the 1940’s.
 This feels like home to me in way that the rich woodlands of Southern England don’t.